Definitions of Child Abuse and Neglect - Puerto Rico

 Neglect

-'Neglect' means a type of abuse that consists of failing to perform the duties or to exercise the capacity to provide adequate food, clothing, shelter, education, or health care to a minor; failing to exercise supervision; or failing to visit the minor or to remain in contact or frequent communication with the minor.
+'Neglect' means a type of abuse that consists of failing to perform the duties or to exercise the ability to provide adequate nourishment, clothing, shelter, education, or health care to a minor; failing to exercise supervision; or failing to visit the minor or to remain in contact or frequent communication with the minor.

 Sexual Abuse/Exploitation